Gordon Tietjens quits New Zealand sevens role

 "I'm grateful to New Zealand Rugby for the support they've given me over the years.
 I want to especially acknowledge the management team and all the players who have contributed to the success of New Zealand sevens during the last 22 years.
 I have so many great memories from what's been an amazing time with the team."

-Tietjens is credited with not only revolutionizing the sevens game but with creating a whole new generation of All Black stars -- including one of the game's greatest in Lomu.
+Tietjens, nicknamed "Titch," is credited with not only revolutionizing the sevens game but with creating a whole new generation of All Black stars -- including one of the game's greatest in Lomu.

 Christian Cullen, Ben Smith, Waisake Naholo and Beauden Barrett all passed through Tietjens' school of excellence on their way to representing the 15-a-side team.

-"Titch has guided the All Blacks Sevens team through more than 100 international tournaments, a remarkable achievement that may never be equaled," New Zealand Rugby Chief Executive Steve Tew added,
+"Titch has guided the All Blacks Sevens team through more than 100 international tournaments, a remarkable achievement that may never be equaled," New Zealand Rugby Chief Executive Steve Tew added.

 "The number of former sevens players who've gone on to become All Blacks speaks for itself and demonstrates the incredible impact that Titch has had on our game.